• Skip to primary navigation

 Phone Sim: E sim from Airalo (you can also get a physical sim card on arrival if your phone doesn’t have esim.
 I just love how fast, cheap and easy Airalo is compared to using the $15/day option from my phone carrier in Canada)

 Tips to save money: Food is relatively inexpensive in grocery stores.
-Accomodations vary in price, choose something you can afford.
+Accommodations vary in price; choose something you can afford.
 Look for flight sales with Fiji Airways (sign up for their newsletter and follow them on social media.

 Alaska Cruise